safikhanSoofiyani/DA6401-A3/README.md

 1. Building a transliteration system using Recurrent Neural Networks.
 2. Comparing different cells such as vanilla RNN, LSTM and GRU.
 3. Implementing attention mechanism and understand how these overcome the limitations of vanilla seq2seq models.
-4. Fine tuning GPT2 transformer model to generate lyrics based on the prompt given.

-The link to the wandb report:

 ---
 ## General Instructions: